Premo36/DML2.X/README v2.4.txt

 Mod B: JustGuns.wad

 You want to play with the monsters of mod A , but with the guns of mod B.
-If you have mod B at the top of the list followd by mod A, mod B will replace Doom guns, mod A will replace doom monsters and mod B guns.
+If you have mod B at the top of the list followed by mod A, mod B will replace Doom guns, mod A will replace doom monsters and mod B guns.
 But if you move mod A at the top followed by mod B, mod A will replace doom monsters and guns, and mod B will replace mod A guns,  achieving what you were looking for!

 File loading order really matters if the mods you're using replaces the same stuff or have some kind of dependencies.
 If you have mod C that replace just the IMP, and mod D that replace just the Demon, it doesn't really matters what you load first as they have nothing in common.

+If unsure follow the order suggested by the mods authors.

 -HOW TO SAVE MODS IN PRESETS
 If you play many mods togheter, you can save them in a preset.
 Next time you want to play again those mod just select the preset from the combobox.
 1)Do step 1 to 3 of the previous how to.
 2)Select at least 2 mods
 3)Click on "play"
-4)Manage the files loading order
+4)Adjust the files loading order
 5)Click on "SAVE PRESET"
 6)Write a name for the preset
 7)Check any additional info you want to save with preset (IWAD, SOURCEPORT, ALTERNATIVE CONFIGURATION, RENDERER and COMMANDLINE)
-8) Click on "save as new..." if it's a new preset of you want to make a copy 8b)Click on update if you want that any changes you made will be overwrite the current preset one 8c) Click on "update and play" if you want to update the preset and launch the game right away.
+8)Click on "save as new..." if it's a new preset of you want to make a copy 8b)Click on update if you want that any changes you made will overwrite the current preset data.
+8c)Click on "update and play" if you want to update the preset and launch the game right away.

 -HOW TO START FROM LEVEL X
 1)Fill with the level code (NOT the full name) the "start from level" field.
 On doom.wad  should be something like EYMX, where Y is the episode and X is the level (Ex: E1M4 in doom will load "Command Control").
 On doom2.wad should be something like MAPXX, where XX is number of the level (Ex: MAP07 in doom 2 will load "Dead Simple").
+If you're playng a custom iwad that does not follow neither of the previus scheme, follow the custom iwad scheme.

 -HOW TO LOAD AN ALTERNATIVE SOURCEPORT CONFIGURATION FILE (.ini or .cfg)?
 The configuration files stores any settings of the sourceport.
 Sometimes can be useful to quick switch between the sourceport default one and another.